Taques Creek: Watershed and biology

 The watershed of Taques Creek has an area of 4.96 sqmi.
 The creek is entirely within the United States Geological Survey quadrangle of Tunkhannock.
 Its mouth is located near Tunkhannock.

 The drainage basin of Taques Creek is designated as a Coldwater Fishery and a Migratory Fishery.
 The designated use for the creek is aquatic life.

 History

 Taques Creek was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1189269.

-Frac fluid was once reported to have been illegally discharged into a drainage ditch in the watershed of Taques Creek.
+Frac fluid was once reported to have been accidentally discharged into a drainage ditch in the watershed of Taques Creek.
 A facility known as Tyler Memorial Hospital received a permit in 2013 to discharge treated sewage into an unnamed tributary of the creek.
 The permit will expire in October 2018.

 In 2013, bids were sought for a bridge rehabilitation project involving a bridge carrying T-518 over Taques Creek.